dftbplus/recipes/docs/basics/firstcalc.rst

 `dftb_pin.hsd`, which contains the value for all the possible input settings (see next the subsection).

-At this point that the DFTB+ code is then initialised, and the most important parameters of the calculation are then printed out::
+At this point the DFTB+ code is then initialised, and the most important parameters of the calculation are then printed out::

   Mode:                        Conjugate gradient relaxation